wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/frc-update-suite.rst

 |NI Activation Wizard 2|

 Enter the serial number.
 Click “Activate”.
-Note: If this is the first time activating the 2020 software on this account, you will see the message shown above about a valid license not being found.
+Note: If this is the first time activating this year's software on this account, you will see the message shown above about a valid license not being found.
 You can ignore this.

 NI Activation Wizard (3)